Skip to main content

 Mexican citizens

 All eTAs issued to Mexican passports before 11:30 p.m.
 Eastern time on February 29, 2024, are no longer valid — except for eTAs linked to Mexican passports with a valid Canadian study or work permit.
-Mexican citizens travelling to Canada without a valid work or study permit will need to apply for a TRV or reapply for a new eTA—if they are eligible.
+Mexican citizens travelling to Canada without a valid work permit or study permit will need to apply for a TRV or reapply for a new eTA (if they are eligible).

 Details from IRCC.

-The Temporary Resident Visa (TRV) is a sticker placed on your passport by Canadian immigration officials that allows you to travel to Canada.
+The Temporary Resident Visa (TRV) is a sticker placed in your passport by Canadian immigration officials.
+The TRV allows you to travel to Canada.
 It is also sometimes called a visitor visa or entry visa.
-The TRV is granted automatically when a study or work permit application made outside of Canada is approved.
+The TRV is granted automatically when IRCC approves a study permit or work permit application that was submitted outside of Canada.

 Expiry of the TRV

 Your visa only needs to be valid when you enter Canada.
-After that, it is the study permit (or Post-Graduation Work Permit – if you have already graduated and received one) that allows you to remain in Canada.
+After that, it is your study permit that authorizes you to remain in Canada.

-If you plan to travel outside of Canada and your original TRV is going to expire before you plan to return, you will need to apply for a new TRV.
+If you plan to travel outside of Canada and your original TRV is going to expire before you plan to return, you will need to get a new TRV so that you can travel back to Canada.

 If you are a current student with an existing study permit, you can apply at any time since the TRV is not what gives you status in Canada.

-Check the estimated Temporary Resident Visa (TRV or visitor visa) processing times for guidance when deciding the best time to apply for your situation.
+Check the estimated Temporary Resident Visa processing times to help you plan the best time to submit your application.
 Please note that estimated processing times do not include the delivery of your passport to and from the visa office.

 video player icon